MaoZiming/papers/3-storage-systems/39-lfs.md

 > In this paper we present a solution based on large extents called segments, where a segment cleaner process continually regenerates empty segments by compressing the live data from heavily fragmented segments.

+## Motivation

+- **System memories are growing**
+    - More data can be cached in memory
+    - More writes, FS performance is largely determined by write performance
+- **Large gap between random I/O and sequential I/O performance**
+  - Sequential I/O is decreasing much slower.
+- **Existing FS perform poorly on many common workloads**
+    - E.x.
+FFS perform many writes to create a new file of size one block
+- **File systems are not RAID-aware**
+    - RAID-4 and RAID-5 have small-write problem (i.e. one logical write causes 4 physical I/O)

+Thus we want to build an FS that focus on write performance, and try to make use of the sequential bandwidth of the disk.

 ## Motivation: optimize writes
 1. System memories are growing, can be used for cache
 2. Existing FS perform poorly on common workloads: small-write problem
     *  FFS performs many writes to create a small file (5 writes)
     *  Too many small writes.
 > When writing small files in such a system, less than 5% of the disk’s potential bandwidth is used for new data; the rest of the time is spent seeking.
    * Another problem is synchronous writes.
 > Unix FFS writes file data blocks asynchronously, file system metadata structures such as directories and inodes are written synchronously

-* a log-structured file system converts the many small synchronous random writes of traditional file systems into large asynchronous sequential transfers that can utilize nearly 100% of the raw disk bandwidth.
+* a log-structured file system converts the **many small synchronous random writes** of traditional file systems into **large asynchronous sequential transfers** that can utilize nearly 100% of the raw disk bandwidth.

 The crux is: how can a file system tranform all writes into sequential writes? how to read data, and how to free space?

 ## How it works

-Sprite LFS outputs index structures in the log to permit random-access retrievals.
+### Sprite LFS outputs index structures in the log to permit random-access retrievals.

-### 1.4 Inode map
+### Inode map

 Problem: finding inode is hard in LFS